Tejashwini-Javejar/orn-ai-devops-assessment/EKS-Kubernetes/README.md

     memory: "512Mi"<br>
     cpu: "500m"<br>

-This ensured:<br>
+This helped because:<br>

-Each pod received reuired minimum resources.<br>
+* The pod received the minimum resources it needed to run.<br>
-Pods could not consume unlimited cluster resources.<br>
+* The pod could not consume more memory or CPU.<br>
-Kubernetes could properly schedule workloads.<br>
+* Other applications in the cluster were protected from resource issues.<br>

-Namespace Resource Quota<br>
+### Namespace Resource Quota

-I also applied resource quotas at the namespace level.Resource quotas helped control the total amount of CPU and memory that each development team's namespace could consume.<br>
+Since multiple teams were using the same Kubernetes cluster, we also applied resource quotas at the namespace level.
+Namespace quotas controlled how much CPU and memory each teams applications could use and also implemeneted resource limit on the podos.<br>

---Outcome<br>
+This prevented one team from consuming too many cluster resources and affecting other teams.<br>

+## Outcome<br>

-After implementing resource limits and namespace quotas:<br>
+After implementing resource limits and quotas:<br>

-We were able to identify the pod causing memory leakage.<br>
+* We identified and controlled the application causing high memory usage.<br>
-Resource consumption became controlled.<br>
-The impact on other development teams was reduced.<br>
+* Cluster resource usage became more stable.<br>
+* Other teams applications were not impacted.<br>
-The Kubernetes cluster became more stable and predictable.<br>
+* The Kubernetes environment became more reliable and predictable.<br>
+*

-## Other Kubernetes Issues Handled<br>
+# Other Kubernetes Issues Handled<br>

-## ImagePullBackOff<br>
+## ImagePullBackOff Issue<br>

-Issue:<br>
+### Problem<br>

-Pods failed to start because Kubernetes could not pull the container image.<br>
+Some pods failed to start because Kubernetes was unable to download the required container image.<br>

---Troubleshooting:<br>
-Checked:<br>
+### Troubleshooting<br>

+I checked the pod details using:<br>

 kubectl describe pod <pod-name><br>
-Validated:<br>
-Image name and tag.<br>
-Container registry availability.<br>
-Image pull credentials.<br>

---Resolution:<br>
+I verified:<br>

+* The image name was correct.<br>
+* The image tag was correct.<br>
+* The container registry was available.<br>
+* Kubernetes had the correct credentials to access the image.<br>

+### Solution<br>

-Corrected the image configuration and ensured Kubernetes had proper access to the container registry.<br>
+I corrected the image configuration and updated the required registry access details.<br>
+After the changes, Kubernetes was able to pull the image successfully and start the application.<br>

+# CrashLoopBackOff Issue<br>

-## CrashLoopBackOff<br>
+## Problem<br>
-Issue:<br>

-Application pods continuously restarted after deployment.<br>
+After deployment, some application pods continuously restarted and entered the CrashLoopBackOff state.<br>

---Troubleshooting:<br>
+## Troubleshooting<br>

-Checked application logs:<br>
+I checked the application logs:<br>
 kubectl logs <pod-name><br>

-Reviewed pod events:<br>
+I also checked pod events:
-kubectl describe pod <pod-name><br>
+kubectl describe pod <pod-name>

-Checked:<br>

-Serive is configured correctly<br>
-Liveliness probes are correct configured<br>
-Checked enviornment variables<br>

-Resolution:<br>
+I verified:<br>

+* Application configuration.<br>
+* Environment variables.<br>
+* Kubernetes service configuration.<br>
+* Liveness and readiness probes.<br>
+* Valid CMD arguments<br>

+## Solution<br>

-Fixed application configuration issues and redeployed the workload.<br>
+I fixed the application configuration issues, updated the Kubernetes deployment files, and redeployed the application.After the changes, the pods started successfully and remained stable.<br>

-## Service and Networking Issues<br>
+# Kubernetes Service and Networking Issue<br>

-Issue:
+## Problem<br>

-Application pods were running, but the application was not accessible.<br>
+The application pods were running, but users were unable to access the application.

-Troubleshooting:<br>
-Checked:<br>
+## Troubleshooting<br>

+I checked:

 kubectl get svc<br>
 kubectl get endpoints<br>
-kubectl get pods<br>
+kubectl get pods<br

-Verified:<br>
+I verified:

-Service selectors.<br>
+* Service configuration.<br>
-Pod labels.<br>
+* Pod labels.<br>
+* Service selectors.<br>
-Target ports.<br>
+* Application ports.<br>

-Resolution:<br>
+## Solution<br>

-Corrected service configuration and restored application connectivity.<br>
+I corrected the service configuration and updated the required labels and selectors.<br>

+After the changes, the service was able to connect with the application pods and the application became accessible.<br>

-## GitOps Deployment Using Argo CD<br>
+# GitOps Deployment Using Argo CD<br>

-I used Argo CD to manage Kubernetes deployments using the GitOps approach.The Kubernetes manifests were stored in GitHub, which acted as the single source of truth.
-ArgoCD continuously re-consiled the actual state and the desired state stored in github.<br>
+I used Argo CD to manage Kubernetes deployments using the GitOps approach.In our setup, Kubernetes manifest files were stored in GitHub.
+GitHub acted as the single source of truth for all deployments.Argo CD continuously checked the Kubernetes cluster and compared the current running state with the desired state stored in GitHub.If there was any difference, Argo CD automatically synchronized the changes.<br>

-## Helm Learning<br>
+Using Argo CD helped us achieve:<br>

+* Consistent deployments.<br>
+* Better tracking of changes.<br>
+* Easier rollback.<br>
+* Reduced manual deployment work.<br>

+# Helm Learning Experience

-I am currently improving my Helm knowledge and learning advanced concepts such as:<br>
+I am currently improving my Helm knowledge and learning more advanced concepts such as:<br>

-Helm charts<br>
+* Helm charts.<br>
-Templates<br>
+* Templates.<br>
-values.yaml configuration<br>
+* values.yaml configuration<br>
-Environment-specific deployments<br>
+* Environment-specific deployments.<br><br>

-Outcome
+I am learning how Helm helps create reusable Kubernetes deployment templates and makes application deployments easier across different environments.

+# Overall Kubernetes Experience

-## Through my Kubernetes experience, I gained practical knowledge in:<br>
+Through my Kubernetes experience, I gained practical knowledge in:<br>

-Deploying and managing workloads.<br>
+* Deploying and managing applications on Kubernetes.<br>
-Troubleshooting real Kubernetes issues.<br>
+* Troubleshooting real Kubernetes issues.<br>
-Managing resources in shared clusters.<br>
+* Managing resources in shared Kubernetes clusters.<br>
-Improving cluster stability using resource limits and quotas.<br>
+* Improving cluster stability using resource limits and quotas.<br>
-Implementing Gitops deployments using Argo CD.<br>
+* Implementing GitOps deployments using Argo CD.<br>

+These experiences helped me understand how to maintain stable, reliable, and scalable Kubernetes environments.<br>